About this article

 Is the Email Signature Server disrupted by antivirus software on Desktop PCs?

 Certain antivirus software add their own signatures to the emails they have processed (e.g., "This email was verified by ...").
 The Email Signature Server is not affected by these as the signature is always appended at the end of the email after it has been sent.

 Does the Email signature server update cause any downtime?

 Templafy Email signature server updates are done on a hot system, meaning it can be done without causing any downtime since Kubernetes will orchestrate it internally.

-Does Templafy Email Signature Server support plain text format emails?
+Does Templafy Email Signature Server support plain text format and rich text format emails?

 Does the Email Signature Server work with encrypted emails?